 Each polling source has a fixed house effect in the form of a Gaussian error distribution.
 Elections are assumed to be perfect observations.
 I match the timing of each polling sample, so that e.g. Newspoll's quarterly averages are modelled as noisy observations of the underlying data averaged over a quarter.

-The complete code and data for the model are available on GitHub.
+The complete code and data for the model, and for this website, are available on GitHub.

-There's another statistical polling model over at Mark The Ballot (now back online, woohoo!).
+There's another statistical polling model over at Mark The Ballot, and one under development by Clinton Boys.
 The Poll Bludger and Dr Kevin Bonham both publish regularly updated polling aggregates which they put together using their own judgement.

 I've implemented Google Analytics, because I'm curious to learn more about how people are using the site.
 So be aware that, by default, data on your use of the site may be collected in that way.
 You can opt out of this by blocking cookies, by using Google's own opt-out tool, by browsing the site in private mode, or by installing Ghostery.